Tahlee: Australian Agricultural Company

 A track was built over the Dividing Range from Gloucester to Tamworth so that in dry years sheep could be walked from the Peel Estate to Port Stephens for washing and shearing.
 The head station at the Peel was moved from Calala to Goonoo Goonoo, away from the ever-increasing numbers of often-scabby flocks travelling north to New England and the Darling Downs.
 By 1849 sheep numbers had reached 85,000.

 Warrah was developed for fattening cattle bred at Gloucester and horses were bred as remounts for the Indian army.
-The company no longer needed to purchase stock - rather its annual sales at Sydney and Maitland were an increasing success.
+The company no longer needed to purchase stock – rather its annual sales at Sydney and Maitland were an increasing success.
 At Newcastle a second pit had been put down and annual coal sales reached a value of 10,500 pounds a year.
 However, with the end of convict transportation, labour problems became acute, and constant requests were made to London for shepherds and coal miners.

 Dumaresq served until his death in 1838, when Mr James Ebsworth took over again as interim commissioner.
 Mr Ebsworth opposed a proposal by the company's English directors to subdivide the land into small parcels.
 Port Stephens would be a different place today if the plan had succeeded.

 Following Dumaresq's sudden death, directors appointed Captain Phillip Parker King (son of Governor Philip Gidley King) in his place.
 King came to office just as the depression, triggered in part by the collapse of the London wool market in 1836, began to bite.
 This was also a time of drought, followed by major floods.

 An attempt to introduce 100 young Irish labourers in 1840/1 to relieve the labour shortage ended badly.
 Only a third actually reached Port Stephens and all refused to shepherd, being unaccustomed to such work and terrified of being lost in the bush.

 Other smaller groups of shepherds, labourers and miners sent out from Britain were more successful.
 The company's agent took to meeting emigrant ships in Sydney and recruited several newly arrived families who settled in Port Stephens.
 By the end of the 1840s, of the 326 men employed in the company's pastoral operations, none were convicts and only 33 were ticket-of-leave men.
 By 1849 all 89 miners at the colliery were free men.

 During King's term as commissioner, there were constant agitations against the company's coal monopoly.
 Various prospecting groups proposed coal mines at Westernport in Victoria, the Illawarra in Sydney and at Moreton Bay.
 Closer to Newcastle were the Ebenezer mine at Lake Macquarie, works near Maitland, at Four Mile near Hexham and a proposal to mine coal at Burwood on the company's southern boundary.

-King appealed for support against this opposition, both to the NSW Government and to the directors who approached the Colonial Office.
+King appealed for support against this opposition, both to the New South Wales Government and to the directors who approached the Colonial Office.
 At this point the question of the monopoly became entangled with the company's efforts to obtain its title deeds.